constMONUMENT/Architecture-for-the-Local-Operation-of-Intelligence/PIONEER_KIT.md

-# Framework Package: Bones-Only Distribution
+# Framework Package: Bones-Only Distribution "The Pioneer Kit"

 *A Distributable Implementation Template for AI Operating Doctrine*